gchiesa/ansible-role-consul/README.md

-gchiesa.oel7consul
+gchiesa.consul
 ==================

 This role install and setup a consul cluster (docker based)

 Requirements
 ------------
-This role requires the gchiesa.oel7docker to run
+This role requires the gchiesa.docker to run

 Role Variables
 --------------